 2018 Intern Reflection

-I’ve really enjoyed my time interning at the Brady Campaign to Prevent Gun Violence so far.
+I’ve really enjoyed my time interning at the Brady Campaign to Prevent Gun Violence.
 For the first few weeks I was working on the Asking Saves Kids initiative, leading up to ASK Day, June 21st and since then my scope has increased to include more programs and events.
-I’ve had the opportunity to proof read legal documents, draft the script for a Public Service Announcement, create a one-pager for our new initiative (reverse ASK), fact check resources, create information for the website, draft social media posts, write weekly bulletins for donors, conduct research, look over materials for programs that need updates and make recommendations for the future, place articles in publications across the country, help with expense reports, help organize fundraising events, join meetings, and get to know the passionate and kind staff here.
+I’ve had the opportunity to proofread legal documents, draft the script for a Public Service Announcement, create a one-pager for our new initiative (reverse ASK), fact check resources, create information for the website, draft social media posts, write weekly bulletins for donors, conduct research, look over materials for programs that need updates and make recommendations for the future, place articles in publications across the country, help with expense reports, help organize fundraising events, join meetings, and get to know the passionate and kind staff here.
 All three of my bosses make an effort to offer me lots of different types of tasks that feel substantial, rather than busywork.
 They regularly ask what I want to do and consistently allow me to take on projects that I propose.
 They are incredibly supportive without being overbearing.
-I could not have asked for a better internship.

 On an average day I could be drafting articles, sifting through archival materials, researching the law, interviewing advocates, and lobbying on the Hill.
 It’s the best kind of busy.